 The GC Index doesn’t measure personality.
 Instead, it measures how individuals are driven to create impact within a business setting.
 This is significant and relevant for senior business leaders because:

-The objective of this article is to help you understand the possibilities that emerge from this tool.
+The objective of this article is to provide a comprehensive GC Index review and help you understand the possibilities that emerge from this tool.
 We’ll cover:

 Finally a “personality test” that’s relevant to the C-Suite...